Deepak-Mishra815/Capstone-Project/README.md

 8. **Generate Report on Loans Issued**: Created reports on total loans issued by day and year.
    ![Task 8 Create a table that counts loans grouped by year](Capstone%20Project%20part%201.Task%208%20Create%20a%20table%20that%20counts%20loans%20grouped%20by%20year.jpg)

+9. **Project Summary For a detailed project summary, please refer to [Project Summary for TheLook Fintech Part 1].

 ## Achievements
 - Successfully provided the Treasury department with valuable data insights.
 - Enhanced understanding of the company’s cash flow.